DAGWorks-Inc/hamilton/docs/concepts/lexicon.rst

      - Synonymous with Transform.
 A node in the DAG is equivalent to a transform step in the DAG.
    * - Hamilton Driver
      - A specific class written to enable execution of the DAG with certain parameters.
 This will be your main \
        interface with your Hamilton code.
-See :doc:`driver-capabilities` for more detail.
+See :doc:`driver` for more detail.
    * - "*driver*" script/code
      - Code that you write to tell Hamilton what the DAG is, what outputs you want, and where the inputs come from.
    * - Config
      - Data that dictates the way the DAG is constructed.
-See :doc:`driver-capabilities` for more details.
+See :doc:`driver` for more details.
    * - Decorators
      - A python function that modifies another python function in some way.
 Used in Hamilton to compile functions to \
        sets of transforms.
 See :doc:`decorators-overview` for more detail.